Extending proper metrics: Extension of proper functions

+A main purpose of this section is to prove Tietze--Urysohn's theorem for proper functions (Theorem \ref{thm:TUproper}).

-A topological space is said to be \emph{$\sigma$-compact} if it is the union of at most countable compact subspaces.
+A topological space is said to be \emph{$\sigma$-compact} if it is a countable union of compact subspaces.
 A topological space is said to be \emph{locally compact} if every point in the space has a compact neighborhood.
-Let $X, Y$ be topological spaces.
-A map $f\colon X\to Y$ is said to be \emph{proper} if for every compact subset $K$ of $Y$, the inverse image $f^{-1}(K)$ is compact.

-Using controlling Tietze--Urysohn's extension theorem (see \cite{MR1346246} and \cite{MR1967003}), we first prove Tietze--Urysohn's theorem for proper functions.